angelomp2001/investment_returns_simulator/README.md

 6/15/2025: research backend dbs: gcp/cloud storage. see Straico.
 Connected google big query to vs code. ✅

-6/16/2025: get python files talking to each other.  test all cases again.  start getting data by symbol.
+6/16/2025: test all cases again. ✅

+6/17/2025: resolve bug: end date is off by 1 sometimes. testing providing multiple symbols. start getting data by symbol. get python files talking to each other.

-6/17/2025: apply medallion data architecture to format code. see notes file. roll up the 2 functions into 1 function, because get_existing_dates is only being called once.
+6/18/2025: apply medallion data architecture to format code. see notes file. roll up the 2 functions into 1 function, because get_existing_dates is only being called once.